samikshamodi/TwoPassAssembler/README.md

 ## Logic & Working
 The two pass assembler performs two passes over the source program.

 In the first pass, it reads the entire source program.
 A symbol table having variables and labels with its address assigned is made.
-To assign address to labels, the assembler maintains a Program Counter.
+To assign address to labels, the assembler maintains a Location Counter.

 In the second pass the instructions are again read and are assembled using the symbol table.
 Basically, the assembler goes through the program one line at a time, and generates machine code for that instruction.
 Then the assembler proceeds to the next instruction.
 In this way, the entire machine code is created.